Quidditch in Canada: International Competitions

 Canada has participated in every international tournament run by the International Quidditch Association in which they were eligible.
 The two tournaments, held in 2012 and 2014, respectively, were the IQA Summer Games and the IQA Global Games.

-The 2012 IQA Summer Games, held in London, UK was the first tournament where nations sent teams to represent themselves instead of having clubs participate.
+The 2012 IQA Summer Games, held in London, England was the first tournament where nations sent teams to represent themselves instead of having clubs participate.
 Quidditch Canada (at the time called the Canadian Quidditch Association or Alliance), being a relatively young organization, sent a group of players based on their ability to finance and go themselves.
 The team ultimately came in fourth place out of five teams present, however the game against France was evenly matched for second or third place and the third or fourth place match against Australia saw Team Canada wounded after having played several matches in a row and lost on a snitch catch.

 Team Canada once again presented itself for the 2014 Global Games held in Burnaby, BC (run by USQuidditch) where the team came just shy of defeated Team Australia and finished in third place of seven teams.